42 Best Apps for Learning Mandarin Chinese in 2026

 Mandarin Chinese language apps

-25. Hack Chinese — For increasing Vocabularies
+26. Hack Chinese — For increasing Vocabulary

 You can gain thousands of Chinese words over time with 15-20 minutes of regular practice through an SRS (spaced repetition system).

-26. Chineasy App — Learn Chinese Characters
+27. Chineasy App — Learn Chinese Characters

-27. iQiyi — Learning Chinese through Movies
+28. iQiyi — Learning Chinese through Movies

 iQiyi is the answer.
 It is a Chinese version of Netflix.

-29. LinGo Play — Learn by flashcards and Games
+30. LinGo Play — Learn by flashcards and Games

 LinGo Play is dedicated to language learning via games.
-The courses and lessons cover beginner to advanced and help you learn vocabulary and grammar lessons with interactive flashcards.
+The courses and lessons cover beginner to advanced and help you learn vocabulary and grammar with interactive flashcards.

 You can always review your progress and know where you stand on the leaderboards.
 This nifty app is for competitive students and helps you study Mandarin grammar and new words.

-30. M Mandarin — Learn through Comics
+31. M Mandarin — Learn through Comics

 Do you like comics and learning Mandarin at the same time?

-Price: You can get a VIP plan and get access to everything.
-The cost is $5.99/monthly, $12.99/yearly, and $64.99/yearly.
-The features also differ as per the subscription.
+Price: You can get a VIP plan and access to everything.
+The cost is $5.99 monthly, $12.99 yearly, and $64.99 yearly.
+The features also vary by subscription.

-31. QQ Music — Learning Chinese through Music
+32. QQ Music — Learning Chinese through Music

 Do you love music and learning Chinese?
 Then, why not combine both through QQ Music?

 QQ Music is like Spotify.
-You can listen to millions of songs and podcasts and use various tools like lyrics to learn Mandarin.
+You can listen to millions of songs and podcasts, and use various tools like lyrics to learn Mandarin.

 Price: Like other premium music apps, it has a VIP plan.
 It has ad-free, high-quality, and offline listening.
 But as a learner, the free plan is just fine.
 Do remember that music mainly helps advanced learners.

-32. Scripts for Studying Chinese Characters
+33. Scripts for Studying Chinese Characters

 Learning a new writing system like Chinese Hanzi should not be complicated and tedious.